ajay-paul/youtube-hyphenator/README.md

     *   **Enable:** If the toggle is off ("Disabled"), click it to turn the redirection **ON**.
 The extension will now redirect `youtube.com` URLs.
     *   **Disable:** If the toggle is on ("Enabled"), click it to turn the redirection **OFF**.
 The extension will stop redirecting, and `youtube.com` will load normally.

-4.  **Watching Videos (Troubleshooting Flow):**
-    *   **If the video shows "This video is not available" or similar errors:** The `yout-ube.com` service might be having trouble loading the specific video. **Try reloading the page** (press `F5` or click the browser's reload button) a few times.
-This sometimes helps establish the connection through their service.
-    *   If reloading doesn't work after several attempts, the video might genuinely be unavailable via the `yout-ube.com` method, or the service itself might be down or malfunctioning.

 ## License